Home

 Multiple issues have been created

 Issues are created whenever the action runs and finds a newly added TODO in the diff.
-This can lead to duplicate issues if a diff is processed multiple times.
+If you set multiple workflow triggers (i.e. both pull_request and push), this can result in duplicate issues, as the same diff is processed multiple times.

 Enabling URL Insertion can help with the detection of existing issues.